-Your life needs white space too.
+And Your life needs white space too.

 White space is the part of your life that is an overflow.
 Dr. Richard A. Swenson in his book Margin: Restoring Emotional, Physical, Financial, and Time Reserves to Overloaded Lives calls this overflow “margin”.
 He defines margin as “the space that once existed between ourselves and our limits.”

-Take time now to examine where you are pushing the limits in your life and begin to get the white space that you need.
+I encourage you to take some time now to examine where you’re pushing the limits and begin to take action to create the white space you need.
 Start saving a little each week.
 Take the weekend off from your typical duties and rest.
 Buy some extra canned goods this week.